hoylen/rdigest/README.md

 calculate SHA1 digests.

 The Perl module is preferred because it is much faster than using the external program.
-But both produce the same output.
+If your installation of Perl does not include it, consider installing the module in your local account.
+Both produce the same output.

 Implementation